gmchowdary/HW2_Application_DUMMY_WEB_APP/README.md

+# Step1:
+Create an EC2 Instance on AWS

+# Step2:
+Create a web Application

-#Creating a Scaffold web APP in node JS
+## Creating a Scaffold web APP in node JS
 ```
 echo 1 | sails new HW2_Application_DUMMY
 ```
-#Uploading to git
+## Uploading to git
 ```
 git init
 git add .